Kentico/xperience-by-kentico-kentico-migration-tool/docs/customization/Pipeline-Behaviors.md

 > [!IMPORTANT]
 > Keep this order intact in your custom implementations.
 Moving custom behaviors ahead of built-in behaviors may bypass mandatory validation checks, API context setup, and other shared logic, which may lead to hard-to-diagnose issues.

-Then control returns back up the chain in reverse order.
+Control then moves back up the pipeline in reverse order.

-This means code before `await next()` in your custom behavior runs before the handler, and code after `await next()` runs after the handler.
+Code before `await next()` in your custom behavior runs before the handler.
+Code after `await next()` runs after the handler.

 For example, when migration runs with the `--sites` switch: